Welcome to the Knowledge Exchange Awards

 The Knowledge Exchange Awards celebrate the best partnerships between University of Exeter researchers and external organisations across the region, the UK, and worldwide.
 They recognise the many ways research and expertise are translated into real-world impact, driving positive change for communities, businesses, and society.

-In each of the seven award categories, three projects will be shortlisted following review by a panel of senior University staff and external reviewers.
-All shortlisted nominees will be invited to attend the awards ceremony on Thursday 15 October 2026 at the Great Hall, Streatham Campus.
+In each of the eight award categories, three projects will be shortlisted following review by a panel of senior University staff and external reviewers.
+All shortlisted nominees and their partner(s) will be invited to attend the awards ceremony on Thursday 15 October 2026 at the Great Hall, Streatham Campus.

 About the Knowledge Exchange Awards